-7.1.1 Portfolio holder discussions and stages within the decision making process, such as the preparation of committee reports, provide opportunities to shape objectives and robustly analyse options and associated risks.

-- 7.1.2 Development of the financial plan draws together feedback from a range of sources such as service demand, local priorities, efficiency needs, new legislation and staffing to prioritise competing demands within the confines of a balanced budget. - 7.1.3 Management Team generally meet on a weekly cycle and consider a wide range of strategic and operational issues related to the delivery of the corporate business plan. - 7.1.4 Management Team have established programme boards to enable a greater focus on significant issues including the transition to a new delivery model for leisure services, major capital projects and its wholly owned companies. - 7.1.5 The council's risk management framework requires that consideration of risk is embedded in all key management processes.
-These include aspects such as policy and decision making, service delivery planning, project and change management, contracts, budget management and partnership working. - 7.1.6 The financial management of the council is conducted in accordance with the financial rules set out in the Constitution and Financial Regulations.
-The council has in place a Medium Term Financial Plan, updated annually, to support the aims of the Corporate Business Plan. - 7.1.7 Contract Standing Orders were refreshed in January 2020 to ensure that the Council's purchasing and disposal procedures continue to reflect best practice in order to obtain best value and to guard against corruption, discrimination and breaches of public procurement regulations. - 7.1.8 All budget lines are allocated to a named budget officer who is responsible for controlling spend against that budget, and who is also responsible for assets used in the provision of their service.
-Containing spending within budget is a high priority in the performance management framework for individual managers. - 7.1.9 The council's contract management strategy emphasises that operational managers are responsible for contract management.
-Job descriptions for senior managers contain relevant responsibilities and appropriate training and development has been provided. - 7.1.10 Corporate contract management support is provided by the procurement team who also actively manage a number of centralised contracts.
-These include: fixed wire testing; lift maintenance; boiler maintenance; air con maintenance; archive storage; external printing; drains and gutter clearing; fire alarms and emergency lighting maintenance. - 7.1.11 The general approach is to hold regular review meetings with the contractors and invite sites/managers to provide feedback and/or attend the meetings.
+- 7.1.1 Portfolio holder discussions and stages within the decision making process, such as the preparation of committee reports, provide opportunities to shape objectives and robustly analyse options and associated risks. - 7.1.2 Development of the financial plan draws together feedback from a range of sources to prioritise competing demands within the confines of a balanced budget. - 7.1.3 The council's risk management framework requires that consideration of risk is embedded in all key management processes.
+These include aspects such as policy and decision making, service delivery planning, project and change management, contracts, budget management and partnership working. - 7.1.4 The financial management of the council is conducted in accordance with the financial rules set out in the Constitution and Financial Regulations.
+The council has in place a Medium Term Financial Plan, updated annually, to support the aims of the Corporate Business Plan. - 7.1.5 Contract Standing Orders reflect best practice in order to obtain best value and to guard against corruption, discrimination and breaches of public procurement regulations. - 7.1.6 All budget lines are allocated to a named budget officer who is responsible for controlling spend against that budget, and who is also responsible for assets used in the provision of their service. - 7.1.7 The contract management strategy emphasises that operational managers are responsible for contract management.
+Job descriptions for senior managers contain relevant responsibilities and appropriate training and development has been provided. - 7.1.8 Corporate contract support is provided by the procurement team who also actively manage a number of centralised contracts.